automadcms/automad-meta-tags/README.md

 # Automad Meta Tags Extension

 This extension creates a couple of meta tags for the `<head></head>` section in a template.
-The following meta tags are supported:
+It also supports the Open Graph protocol to create beautiful preview cards for Facebook and Twitter.
+The following meta tags are available:

 * `charset="..."`
 * `name="viewport"`